The classic blue-and-white china has been reinterpreted with a contemporary twist.

 The ring is fully adjustable to fit all sizes.

-Moonrise Studios oval modern china ring
+Moonrise Studios modern china and sterling silver pendant and ring

 The vintage china I use in my jewellery pieces is all recycled from pieces found at garage sales and op. shops, or through vintage dealers, who are happy to pass on some of their less-than-perfect items.
 I carefully cut out the selected section of china, shape it by hand, then grind the edges nice and smooth.
 I securely fix the piece into the sterling silver blank, then grout it so it stays firmly in place.